apitestbase/apitestbase.github.io/_docs/en/http-stubs.md

 The meaning of the stub is that when an HTTP GET request is sent to the `Manual` mock server with URL `http://<ApiTestBaseHost>:<MockServerHttpPort>/some/thing` (like http://localhost:8094/some/thing), the mock server will return an HTTP response with status code `200` and response body `Hello!`.

 The default port number of the `Manual` mock server is `8094`, and it can be changed under the `Settings` tab of the mock server.
+Inside ATB you can also reference this port as the implicit property `${manual.mock.server.http.port}` instead of hardcoding it.
+See [Properties](/docs/en/properties#manualmockserverhttpport).

 ### Test the Stub
 Open your browser, and go to `http://localhost:8094/some/thing`, and you'll see response body `Hello!` on the page.